deniskrumko/mold/README.md

 </body>
 </html>
 ```
-The [default layout](https://github.com/abiosoft/mold/blob/main/layout.html) can be overriden
+The [default layout](https://github.com/abiosoft/mold/blob/main/layout.html) can be overridden
 by creating a custom layout file and specifying it as an option for a new instance.

 ```go